thomasduft/testr/README.md

 testR run [domain] [options]

 Options:
-  -tc|--test-case-id            A specific Test Case ID to run.
+  -tc|--test-case-id       The Test Case ID (e.g. TC-Audit-001).
-  -i|--input-directory          The input directory where the Test Case definition is located. (default: .)
+  -i|--input-directory     The input directory where the Test Case definition is located.
+                           Default value is: ..
-  -o|--output-directory         The output directory where the Test Case result will be stored. (default: .)
+  -o|--output-directory    The output directory where the Test Case result will be stored.
   --headless               Runs the browser in headless mode.
+                           Default value is: False.
-  --continue-on-failure         Continues execution even if a test step fails.
+  --continue-on-failure    Continues the Test Case execution even if the Test Case fails.
+                           Default value is: False.
+  -s|--slow                Slows down the execution by the specified amount of milliseconds.
+                           Default value is: 500.
-  -s|--slow <MS>                Sets the slow motion delay in milliseconds.
+  -t|--timeout             Sets the timeout for awaiting the Playwright Locator in milliseconds.
+                           Default value is: 10000.
-  -t|--timeout <MS>             Sets the timeout for awaiting the Playwright Locator in milliseconds. (default: 30000) -bt|--browser-type            Sets the browser type to run the Test Case against (Chrome, Firefox, Webkit). (default: Chrome)
+  -bt|--browser-type       Sets the browser type to run the Test Case against (currently supported Browsers: Chrome, Firefox, Webkit).
+                           Allowed values are: Chrome, Firefox, Webkit.
+                           Default value is: Chrome.
   -rvd|--record-video-dir  Records a video of the Test Case execution to the specified directory.
+  -v|--variable            Key-Value based variable used for replacing property values in a Test Step data configuration.
+  -?|-h|--help             Show help information.
 ```

 #### test-case